deeper-x/computerscience/README.md

 ### #go - Generics: GcShape stenciling with dicts

 If you're a #golang dev, you probably agree w/ me it's time for you to start to build your own opinion about the way `parametric polymoprhism` is implemented in go, no matter of blog authors saying "Awesome!", "Slow!" or "Awful!".
-Just refer to the docs in the 1st comment, understand how it works, then read my list of personal thoughts:
+Just refer to [the docs](https://github.com/golang/proposal/blob/master/design/generics-implementation-dictionaries-go1.18.md), understand how it works, then read my list of personal thoughts:

 1) current G implementation is something "hybrid", a balance between compiling and runtime: is monomorphization-based, w/ virtual table support.
 Actually they're trying to get the best from compiler building mono-morphed "copies" for each generic type, then hitting runtime the less is possible passing types metadata in vTables.
 This is what they call "GcShape stenciling w/ dicts";